 The Tenant becomes ineligible to receive rental assistance; or

-The Unit is no longer eligible.
+The Unit is no longer eligible to receive rental assistance.

 Repayment of Funds: The Landlord will be required to repay any funds advanced to it by the Subrecipient during any period of time that any of the Payment Conditions are not met or the Landlord has committed fraud.